marcodigennaro/CLF-C02/README.md

-# AWS Cloud Practitioner Certification Cheat Sheet
+AWS Cloud Practitioner Certification Cheat Sheet
 # Notes for the CLF-C02 exam

-Intro
+## Intro
 - 3 Deployment Methods Private, Public, Hybrid
 - 5 Characteristics of CC
 - 4 Benefits of CC: Agility, Elasticity, Cost Savings, Deploy globally in minutes
 - 3 types of CC IaaS, PaaS, SaaS
 - 6 Categories and colors

+## Pricing
+- Compute: by CPU time
+- Storage: by MB stored
+- Network: only data leaving the cloud